nav-e/nav-e/README.md

 # GreenNav Web-App

-This project aims provides a reference implementation for the GreenNavigation front end.
+This project aims to provide a reference implementation for the GreenNavigation front end.
 It makes use of the different polymer elements created for GreenNav.

 ## Getting Started